pip-webui/pip-webui-guidance/doc/UserGuide.md

    });
 ```

-Can use tips service for filter and display tips:
+**Can use tips service for filter and display tips:**

-- Add pipTips in controller
+Add _**pipTips**_ in controller.

 Service have functions:

-- filterTips(data, topic) - filtering tips by topic field and status == 'completed' (фильтрация подсказок по полю topic и статусу завершено)
+- filterTips(data, topic) - filtering tips by topic field or data and status == 'completed'
--- data - tips array
+- data - tips array
--- topic - string for filtering
+- topic - string for filtering
+_or_
 - showTips(tips, ln, $event) - show tips
--- tips - tips array
+- tips - tips array
--- ln - language
+- ln - language